rackerlabs/technical-blog/_posts/2019-06-19-Microsoft-SQL-Server-database-compatibility-levels.md

 Changing the compatibility level tells the database to change its feature set.
 That is, some features are added, and at the same time, some old features are removed.
-For example, the FOR BROWSE clause is not allowed in INSERT and SELECT INTO statements at compatibility level 100, and it is allowed but ignored at compatibility level 90.
+For example, the `FOR BROWSE` clause is not allowed in `INSERT` and `SELECT INTO` statements at compatibility level 100, and it is allowed but ignored at compatibility level 90.
 If your application uses this feature, this change might introduce unexpected results.

-When you move a database from a lower to a higher compatibility level, you might expect that you are not able to use the new feature if compatibility is not changed, however, that is not fully correct.
-This is only true for database level feature.
-Instance level features can be used even if you don’t change the compatibility level.
+When you move a database from a lower to a higher compatibility level, you might expect that you are not able to use the new feature if compatibility is not changed.
+However, that is not entirely correct.
+This is only true for the database level feature.
+You can use instance level features even if you don’t change the compatibility level.

 ### Conclusion

 Database compatibility level defines how SQL Server uses certain features.
-Specifically, it causes them to act like a given version of SQL Server.
-This is typically done to provide some level of backward compatibility.
+Specifically, it causes them to act like a given version of SQL Server, which is typically done to provide some level of backward compatibility.
 Because this is a database property, the compatibility affects only database level features for that specific database.